Candytuft Growth and Care Guide

 Watering Needs

 Once established, Candytuft is moderately drought-tolerant, making it a low-maintenance option for water-wise gardens.
 During the establishment phase, water deeply and consistently to encourage strong root development.
 Afterward, water infrequently but thoroughly, allowing the top inch of soil to dry out before watering again.
 Avoid frequent shallow watering, as it encourages weak, surface-level roots.
 In containers, check soil moisture often, as potted plants tend to dry out faster, especially in sunny or windy conditions.
-Using a moisture meter can help prevent both overwatering and underwatering.

 Fertilizer Needs

-Pruning & Maintenance
+Pruning and Maintenance

 Pruning is essential for keeping Candytuft tidy and encouraging repeat blooming.
-After the main bloom in spring, trim back up to one-third of the plant's growth to maintain its compact, mounded shape and to stimulate fresh foliage.
+After the main bloom in Spring, trim back up to one-third of the plant's growth to maintain its compact, mounded shape and to stimulate fresh foliage.
 Deadheading spent flowers will extend the flowering season and enhance the plant’s appearance.
 In addition, remove any dead, damaged, or diseased leaves as they appear to prevent the spread of pests or pathogens.
 For plants that have become overly crowded, divide them every few years to rejuvenate their growth and maintain vigor.

 Overwintering

-Candytuft is a hardy perennial that thrives in USDA Zones 3–9, but plants in colder zones (3–4) may need extra care during harsh winters.
+Candytuft is a hardy perennial that thrives in Zones 3–9, but plants in colder zones (3–4) may need extra care during harsh Winters.
 Apply a 2–3 inch layer of mulch around the base of the plant in late fall to insulate the roots and protect them from freezing temperatures.
 In Zones 5–9, Candytuft remains evergreen, providing year-round interest without additional protection.
 For container-grown plants, move the pots to a sheltered location or wrap them in burlap to shield them from extreme cold.
-Avoid overwatering in winter, as wet conditions combined with cold can increase the risk of root rot.
+Avoid overwatering in Winter, as wet conditions combined with cold can increase the risk of root rot.

 Common Pests